cjdbarlow/Part-One/pharmacokinetic_modelling.md

         * Up to 600ml.kg<sup>-1</sup> indicates a drug is dissolved into the TBW
         * Greater than 1L.kg<sup>-1</sup> indicates a drug is highly protein bound or lipophilic
         Agents which cross the blood brain barrier typically have a V<sub>D</sub> of 1-2L.kg<sup>-1</sup>.
-    * Different volumes of distribution are described for different stages of drug effect
+    * Subtypes of the volume of distribution are used to describe drug distribution at different times or with different models
         * These include:
             * V<sub>1</sub>
             Volume of central compartment.